 It's also worth remembering that counselling is not a quick fix, and that your counsellor will not be able to tell you what to do.
 The counselling process requires a strong relationship between you and your counsellor and a degree of effort on your part - together these two elements create a successful method to help you resolve your issues.

 RASA Counselling provision is free service for survivors or sexual abuse and those impacted by it.
 However, we always welcome donations from any individual to assist us with meeting the running costs of the service.
-You can donate online by clinking here (add DONATE button to this).
+You can donate online by clicking here.

 How to refer for counselling

 You can make a self-refer by clicking on ‘Make a referral page’ or calling the office on 0151 558 1801 or email